Error420Unknown/Error420_Butcher/README.md

 - Extensive config file to make multiple changes
 - Secure events to prevent exploits and abuse
 - Change core settings to suit your server
-- Support for ANY MLO or building - moveable target locations
+- Support for ANY MLO or building (moveable target locations)

 ## DEPENDENCIES